 Q: How do you become skilled at being a CNC programmer?

-A: One must undergo CNC machine training, gain hands-on experience with CNC operations, read blueprints, and understand computer-aided machining as well as the intricacies involved in CNC machine tool operation.
+A: One must undergo CNC machine training, gain hands-on experience with CNC operations, read blueprints, and understand computer-aided machining and the intricacies involved in CNC machine tool operation.

 Q: What role does CNC play in modern methods of manufacture?